-- 1. Identify the purpose and uses of financial accounting - 2.
-Apply basic accounting principles and assumptions to business transactions - 3.
-Employ double-entry bookkeeping to record and report on basic business operational transactions in an accounting system - 4.
-Describe the impact of basic operating transactions on a business's financial position - 5.
-Critically analyze a business's financial position and operational results - 6.
-Discuss the origins of fraud and means by which a business may protect itself from it - 7.
+- 1. Describe the impact of basic investing and financing transactions on a business's financial position - 2.
+Employ double-entry bookkeeping to record and report on basic business investing and financing transactions in an accounting system - 3.
+Construct a report of a business's cash flows - 4.
+Critically analyze a business's financial position, cash flows, and operational results - 5.
+Employ time value of money theory in the analysis of long-term financial transactions - 6.
 Demonstrate business communications skills through a variety of assessments such as team assignments, oral presentations, and written documents